-Knowledge-contributions are monitored throughout the six-month process and the team that earns the highest knowledge-sharing score is getting the same financial reward as the team presenting the winning solution.
+Knowledge-contributions are monitored throughout the six-month collaborative competition and the team that earns the highest knowledge-sharing score is getting the same financial reward as the team presenting the winning solution.

 We measure our success in real breakthroughs reaching global markets while being safely protected through awarded PCT-filed patent applications.

 We do not measure our success in terms of exciting concepts described in PowerPoint and assessed in excel tables.
 This may be a excellent starting-point of a breakthrough, but it still needs to define and validate a value-chain and find a profitable business model before it is anywhere near a real breakthrough with clearly perceived customer-value.